benjmin-r/squeakyvessel.com/_posts/2017-01-16-looking-for-new-opportunity-job.md

 adequately, I need a certain degree of freedom when it comes to where and when I do my work.

+In addition to that: The centre of our life is Frankfurt, and I'm not willing to change this.
+So in order for us to work together you must either be in the Frankfurt/Rhein-Main region, or be ok with me working remotely most of the time.

 <a name="importanttomediversity"></a>